Filter(0 Filters applied)

 Aim for balance through contrasting materials: combine the rough texture of stoneware plates with the smoothness of matte stainless steel cutlery.
 Not all pieces need to be dark; you can introduce wooden elements, such as serving boards, or linen textiles in natural tones to add warmth and prevent the overall look from being too austere.
 Pay attention to the weight and feel of the pieces, as a sense of solidity is a fundamental part of this style.

-It is a type of ceramic glaze that contains metallic oxides that react in a unique way during firing in the kiln.
-This gives each piece a slightly different color pattern and texture, enhancing its artisanal and industrial character.
+It is a ceramic glaze with metallic oxides that react uniquely during firing, giving each piece a unique color pattern and texture.

-Yes, when it's done using a PVD (Physical Vapor Deposition) process.
-This technique adheres a thin layer of material at a molecular level, creating a finish that is highly resistant to scratches and wear from use and washing.
+Yes, when done using PVD technology, which adheres a layer of material at a molecular level, creating a finish that is highly resistant to scratches and wear.

 Generally, yes.
-Stoneware is fired at high temperatures (over 1200°C), which makes it very durable and non-porous.
-However, it's always advisable to check the manufacturer's specifications for each specific model.
+Stoneware is fired at high temperatures (over 1200°C), which makes it very dense and resistant to thermal shock.